AhsanSarwar45/nextjs-template/README.md

 ### FormInput

 A wrapper around the Chakra `Input` component.
 It adds a label, an error message as well as options to change label and error styles.
+There is also a `FormTextArea` component for text area input.

 #### Props